How Is Cardboard Recycled?

 - Use cardboard creatively.
 As we discussed previously, not all of your cardboard can or should be recycled.
 That doesn’t mean it has to be garbage, however.
 Cardboard can serve as a great part of compost when handled appropriately.
 And if you aren’t going to use it in your garden or compost, consider reaching out to whoever may be responsible for your office landscape, or donate it somewhere where they compost.

-Regardless of how little or much cardboard you may have in your life, these ten tips can help you get a great start on using your cardboard in a sustainable way.
+Regardless of how little or much cardboard you may have in your life, these ten recycling resources and tips can help you get a great start on using your cardboard in a sustainable way.

 Is Cardboard Garbage or Recycle?